Our Team

 Emily Soto

-Emily Soto is a Program Manager at the Teacher Collaborative.
+Emily Soto is a Senior Program Manager at the Teacher Collaborative.
 Emily is a former ESL teacher, with experience working with middle school and high school students in both charter and public schools in Boston.
 In addition to her role as an educator, she has experience in facilitating Diversity, Equity and Inclusion professional development to school staff and faculty.
 She holds a Bachelor’s Degree from University of Massachusetts Boston in Criminal Justice and Women and Gender Studies, as well as a Master’s Degree in Teaching and Curriculum from Boston University Wheelock School of Education.
-Emily lives in the South Shore area with her fiancé Brandel and their dog Ruby.
+Emily lives in the South Shore.

 Rachel Peguero